xukm/xukm.github.io/about/about.md

 permalink: /about/
 ---

-Fourth year Bachelor of Health Sciences student exploring the world through travel and statistics.
+Fourth year Bachelor of Health Sciences student at McMaster University exploring the world through travel and statistics.
 I have a keen interest in analyzing data as well as how to best present it in the visual medium.

 ###Skills